-At certain later epochs there are traces of renewed interest in language puzzles, and especially in riddles and enigmas. periods seem to coincide with seasons of intellectual awakening.
+At certain later epochs there are traces of renewed interest in language puzzles, and especially in riddles and enigmas.
+Such periods seem to coincide with seasons of intellectual awakening.
 In the latter half of the 7th century, Adhelm, Bishop of Sherbourne, left a number of enigmas in Latin hexameter which have been repeatedly printed.
 Before his time there was a collection of Latin enigmas, each containing three hexameter lines.
 The revival thus begun propagated itself throughout the remainder of the Anglo-Saxon period.
 There were eighty riddles and enigmas in English before the Norman conquest.
 In Protestant countries the Reformation put a stop, for a time, to the riddle-making.

-In the 17th century, a great riddle era in France, there was con-In the 17th century, a great riddle era in France, there was considerable publication.
+In the 17th century, a great riddle era in France, there was considerable publication.
 At this time, Menestrier also wrote his "Philosophy of Enigmas."
 The taste spread to England.
 Swift, Cowper, Fox and others wrote a number.
 One of the famous prose riddles of this period was that by Fox, on a "Watch."
 "I went to the Crimea; I stopped there, and I never went there, and I came back again."
-More than a score of Swift's enigmas are printed.
-Some are of considerable length, notably these: "On a Pen," "On a Corkscrew," "The Gulf of all Human Possessions," "An Echo," "One of the best of the briefer energy of the professions."
-"On a Shadow in a Glass."
-One of the best of the briefer onesthat "On Time"-is as follows:
+More than a score of Swift's enigmas are printed.2 Some are of considerable length, notably these: "On a Pen" "On Some are of considerable length, notably these: "On a Pen," "On a Corkscrew," "The Gulf of all Human Possessions," "An Echo," "On a Shadow in a Glass."
+One of the best of the briefer ones that "On Time"-is as follows: